anaxite/fastrepl-canary/CONTRIBUTING.md

 ### Documentation

 The @getcanary documentation platform is based on VitePress.
+Documentation files are in js/apps/docs, but you first need to install the dependencies for `@getcanary/web` to build properly.

+1. Install `@getcanary/web` dependencies.
-Documentation files are in js/apps/docs.
-Install dependencies with npm, and run a first build to enable dev previews.
+2. Install docs dependencies with npm.
+3. Run a first build to enable dev previews.

 ```bash
 cd <git_repo>/js/apps/docs